 Tax havens have been criticised because

-- It mean that governments find it difficult to raise revenue.
+- It means that governments find it difficult to raise revenue.

 It encourages tax competition amongst governments as they seek to lower tax rates compared to other countries

-- Lost tax revenue means that average tax rates on people with low income have to be increases.
+- Lost tax revenue means that average tax rates on people with low income have to be increased.